JoseC-M/Computing-Inertial-Types-Over-Qp-2/README.md

 2-COMPUTATIONS AND CHECKS

 "CheckForP>3" Is a script that verifies for a given field K that the curves given at the end of section 4 realize the types in Corollary 4.2

+"ExceptionalInertiaFields.magma" Contains a function that, for a given cubic extension K/Q4, verifies the statements done in Theorem 8.4.
+That is, it computes all extensions of L/K such that L^un is the field cut out by the exceptional inertial type of an elliptitc curve over Q4.